 The severity of your child’s muscular dystrophy disability determines whether SSI disability benefits will be granted.
 The most severe forms of the disease do occur in children.
-MD is actually a collection of nine disorders, all of which cause muscle deterioration.
-Some of these nine can be very mild, but other forms can be severe, causing breathing, speaking and vision problems, as well as inability to walk and cognitive impairments.
+Muscular Dystrophy (MD) is a collection of nine disorders, all of which cause muscle deterioration.
+Some of these disorder can be very mild, but other forms can be severe, causing breathing, speaking, and vision problems, as well as the inability to walk and cognitive impairments.

 Children with severe MD will usually meet the SSI disability requirement.
 The child must have severely limited function and mobility.
 The Social Security Administration (SSA) publishes a disability guideline called the “Blue Book” that lists qualifying conditions.
 For children, SSA updated the listing in 2017 to include “motor dysfunction due to any neurological disorder” as a qualifying condition.

 Specifically, the guideline states that children must have serious problems in at least two extremities (arms or legs).
 People with MD usually have difficulty with muscle coordination.
 There must be evidence of extreme limitation, meaning the child cannot sit, stand, or walk easily on his own.
 Other impairments include inability to write, eat or pick things up.
 SSA is looking for “disorganized motor function” characterized by tremors and spasms, involuntary movements, complete or partial paralysis, weakness, and lack of coordination (ataxia).